Custom Search

 Life Expectancy

-About 10-12 years.
+About 10-12 years

 Grooming

 To avoid matting, the Otterhound's weather-resistant coat should be combed or brushed at least weekly.
 It may need its beard washed more frequently.
-The coat is suppose to look natural and therefore should not be clipped.
+The coat is supposed to look natural and therefore should not be clipped.
 This breed is an average shedder.

 Origin